awsdocs/amazon-ec2-user-guide/doc_source/standard-mode-examples.md

 **Note**
 T3 instances configured as `standard` do not receive launch credits\.

 A running `t3.nano` instance earns 144 credits every 24 hours\.
 Its credit balance limit is 144 earned credits\.
 After the limit is reached, new credits that are earned are discarded\.
-For more information about the number of credits that can be earned and accrued, see the [T2 and T3 credit table](t2-credits-baseline-concepts.md#t-instance-credit-table)\.
+For more information about the number of credits that can be earned and accrued, see the [T3 and T2 credit table](burstable-credits-baseline-concepts.md#burstable-performance-instances-credit-table)\.

-You might launch a T2 Standard instance and use it immediately, or you might launch a T2 Standard instance and leave it idle for a few days before running applications on it\.
+You might launch a T3 Standard instance and use it immediately\.
+Or, you might launch a T3 Standard instance and leave it idle for a few days before running applications on it\.
 Whether an instance is used or remains idle determines if credits are spent or accrued\.
 If an instance remains idle for 24 hours from the time it is launched, the credit balance reaches it limit, which is the maximum number of earned credits that can be accrued\.

 This example describes an instance that remains idle for 24 hours from the time it is launched, and walks you through seven periods of time over a 96\-hour period, showing the rate at which credits are earned, accrued, spent, and discarded, and the value of the credit balance at the end of each period\.

 The following workflow references the numbered points on the graph:

 **P1** – At 0 hours on the graph, the T3 instance is launched as `standard` and immediately begins to earn credits\.
 The instance remains idle from the time it is launched—CPU utilization is 0%—and no credits are spent\.
 All unspent credits are accrued in the credit balance\.
-For the first 24 hours, `CPUCreditUsage` is at 0, and the `CPUCreditBalance` reaches its maximum of 144\.
+For the first 24 hours, `CPUCreditUsage` is at 0, and the `CPUCreditBalance` value reaches its maximum of 144\.

 **P2** – For the next 12 hours, CPU utilization is at 2\.5%, which is below the 5% baseline\.
-The instance earns more credits than it spends, but the `CPUCreditBalance` cannot exceed its maximum of 144 credits\.
+The instance earns more credits than it spends, but the `CPUCreditBalance` value cannot exceed its maximum of 144 credits\.
 Any credits that are earned in excess of the limit are discarded\.

 **P3** – For the next 24 hours, CPU utilization is at 7% \(above the baseline\), which requires a spend of 57\.6 credits\.
-The instance spends more credits than it earns, and the `CPUCreditBalance` reduces to 86\.4 credits\.
+The instance spends more credits than it earns, and the `CPUCreditBalance` value reduces to 86\.4 credits\.

 **P4** – For the next 12 hours, CPU utilization decreases to 2\.5% \(below the baseline\), which requires a spend of 36 credits\.
 In the same time, the instance earns 72 credits\.
-The instance earns more credits than it spends, and the `CPUCreditBalance` increases to 122 credits\.
+The instance earns more credits than it spends, and the `CPUCreditBalance` value increases to 122 credits\.

-**P5** – For the next two hours, the instance bursts at 100% CPU utilization, and depletes its entire `CPUCreditBalance` of 122 credits\.
-At the end of this period, the `CPUCreditBalance` and the CPU utilization is forced to drop to the baseline performance level of 5%\.
+**P5** – For the next two hours, the instance bursts at 100% CPU utilization, and depletes its entire `CPUCreditBalance` value of 122 credits\.
+At the end of this period, with the `CPUCreditBalance` at zero, CPU utilization is forced to drop to the baseline performance level of 5%\.
 At the baseline, the instance earns as many credits as it spends\.

 **P6** – For the next 14 hours, CPU utilization is at 5% \(the baseline\)\.
 The instance earns as many credits as it spends\.
-The `CPUCreditBalance` remains at 0\.
+The `CPUCreditBalance` value remains at 0\.

 **P7** – For the last 24 hours in this example, the instance is idle and CPU utilization is 0%\.
 During this time, the instance earns 144 credits, which it accrues in its `CPUCreditBalance`\.